Searches, Arrests, Interrogations, Dec 1973 (30.7)

 Gabriel Superfin, b.
 1943

-Ilyn, an investigator of the KGB Directorate for the city of Oryol and the Oryol Region, was present at the search.
+Ilyn, an investigator of the KGB Directorate for Oryol City & Region, was present at the search.
 Then a search was conducted in the flat of Superfin’s sister, who was summoned for the search from the oral examination of her doctoral thesis.

 Shortly after Superfin’s arrest, M. Slonim’s flat was searched.
-Superfin’s friend V. [Vadim] Borisov was summoned for interrogation by llyn, who was assisted by Colonel Syshchikov.
+Superfin’s friend Vadim Borisov was summoned for interrogation by llyn, who was assisted by Colonel Syshchikov.

 In the interrogation that followed, Dolgy did not corroborate Superfin’s testimony.

-On 11 September, V. Dolgy was summoned for questioning to Oryol, where he was interrogated from 12 to 20 September and on the last day brought face to face with Superfin.
+On 11 September 1973, Dolgy was summoned for questioning to Oryol, where he was interrogated from 12 to 20 September and on the last day brought face to face with Superfin.
 The chief issue remained that of the Diaries.
 During the confrontation, as in his interrogations, V. Dolgy did not corroborate Superfin’s testimony.

 *

-A statement by Barabanov dated 15 September is circulating.
-In it he expresses indignation at current violations of freedom of speech and conscience.
-He reminds people of the traditional practice by which uncensored works of Russian literature have reached Russia via the West, citing as examples works by Khomyakov, Leo Tolstoy and Vladimir Soloviev.
-He declared that he had sent to the West A Chronicle of Current Events, the Diaries of Kuznetsov, prison poems by Andreyev and Radygin, [note 1] unpublished poems by Akhmatova, Mandelstam, Pasternak and Tsvetayeva, as well as other works, because he believed it was essential to preserve free Russian culture.
+A statement by Barabanov dated 15 September is in circulation.
+It expresses his indignation at current violations of freedom of speech and conscience.
+He reminds people of the traditional practice by which uncensored works of Russian literature reached Russia via the West; and cites as examples works by Khomyakov, Leo Tolstoy and Vladimir Solovyov.
+Barabanov declared that he had sent to the West the following works: A Chronicle of Current Events, the Diaries of Kuznetsov, prison poems by Andreyev and Radygin [1], unpublished poems by Akhmatova, Mandelstam, Pasternak and Tsvetayeva, as well as other works — because he believed it was essential to preserve free Russian culture.

 In September Yelena Bonner issued a statement in support of Barabanov, saying that she, too, had transmitted samizdat works to the West.